stories-with-dice/stories-with-dice.github.io/content/Blog/Lore24.md

 # 002 - January 02

 So what is this?
 I am trying to brainstorm setting ideas for a modern horror world.
 I'll be mixing ideas from Lovecraftian horror, conspiracies, the occult, weirdness, and whatever I feel like throwing into this cursed soup.
 For structure?
 Not sure.
 Maybe I'll use Silent Legions to create a sandbox of sorts, for investigate horror.
 Or I might brainstorm more elements for my Romanian Mythos sourcebook.
 Or wild ideas for one of my many work-in-progress modules.
-Or just pretentious prose.
+Or just pretentious flash fiction.

-For today, a turning point based on Adventure Crafter:
+For today, some flash fiction using the [Mythic Adventure Crafter](https://www.drivethrurpg.com/product/261479/The-Adventure-Crafter?affiliate_id=1026766):

 > [!info]- Rolls
 >